How To Watch HBO’s ‘The Idol’ Starring Lily-Rose Depp And The Weeknd

 Frequently Asked Questions (FAQs)

 Answer: All episodes of 'The Idol' will release weekly on Max and will be available for streaming on Max as well.
-The first episode released on 4 June 2023 at 6 pm PT (5 June, 9 am HKT)
+The first episode released on 4 June 2023 at 6 pm PT (5 June, 8 am Thailand time)

 Answer: HBO's 'The Idol' has a total of six episodes.